ContractAutomataProject/CARE_Example/README.md

 # Contract Automata Runtime Environment Usage Example

-An example using the Contract Automata Runtime Environment (CARE), submitted to FORTE 2022.
+An example using the Contract Automata Runtime Environment (<tt>CARE</tt>), submitted to FORTE 2022.

-The main application is located in /src/main/java/io/github/contractautomata/OrchestrationExample/App.java whilst the services are under the folder /src/main/java/io/github/contractautomata/OrchestrationExample/principals and the contract automata are under the folder /resources.
+The main application is located in <tt>/src/main/java/io/github/contractautomata/OrchestrationExample/App.java</tt> whilst the services are under the folder <tt>/src/main/java/io/github/contractautomata/OrchestrationExample/principals</tt> and the contract automata are under the folder <tt>/resources</tt>.

 Check the repository of CARE for more info https://github.com/ContractAutomataProject/CARE